 As you could imagine, working through these steps would look very different for a mom and pop shop vs. a brand like Nike.
 The more complex your brand is, the more inputs you want (both qualitative and quantitative), the bigger the pool of employees, the more interviews that need to be completed, the more competitors you have, the more internal reviews…the more expensive the project will be.
 Plus, more inputs and data means it will take more time to actually synthesize all the information, which will also drive the cost up.

 Factors That Drive Up the Price for Brand Projects

 And That’s Just One Part of the Brand Process

 The research phase is just the beginning.
 After that, you’ll need to bring it to life from a messaging and visual perspective, and then share it with the world.
 The real cost drivers after you synthesize all the inputs will be stakeholder approvals and rolling out the brand (which is typically another project in and of itself).

-The Major Agency Projects
+The Major Marketing and Advertising Agency Project Costs

 We’re not going to break down every single marketing project that exists in this guide.
 But here are some ballpark estimates to help you get a better understanding of costs in the market.

 - Brand ($20k–500k+)

 - Cost drivers: Type of research, brand complexity, review process